WEAVING, TAILORING & FELTING

 Most of the Norlha tailors have experience in hand sewing and their talent combined with the detailed work of our finished pieces lends them a timeless quality.
 Norlha’s tailors adapted their skill to the high variety of Norlha’s product scope ; felt toys, items of traditional or contemporary clothing, and a full range of monk’s robes.
 Their skills in hand sewing bring a new dimension to our carefully finished products.

-Felting is an ancient craft, a way of binding fibers to form fabrics and rugs for everyday use.
+Felting is an ancient craft, a way of binding fibres to form fabrics and rugs for everyday use.
 It was highly developed among nomadic populations in Central Asia and the Caucasus where pieces over two thousand years old have been found.
 Among the nomads of Central Asia, felt, which is waterproof, provided shelter in the form of tents, clothing and rugs, many of which were intricately ornamented.
-As in all nomadic communities, felting was a part of daily existence in Ritoma, where all women learned to felt the wool they sheared from their sheep, making mats for sitting and sleeping, boots, raincoats and hats
+As in all nomadic communities, felting was a part of daily existence in Ritoma, where all women learned to felt the wool they sheared from their sheep, making mats for sitting and sleeping, boots, raincoats and hats.

 Norlha felts in a number of thicknesses, each adapted to a particular use; wear, throws, or soft furnishings.
 Our fabrics range from heavy to light, from up to 800gr to our most noteworthy achievement of a lightweight 200gr backed in cotton cloth for stability.
 Sixteen women felt at Norlha.
 All of them were nomads as some point in their lives, and their long experience and ingenuity with hand felting coupled help from innovative technology made it possible to create the first felted yak khullu products for the home; contemporary in look, unique to the touch, soft and long lasting.